ateliereven/notebook-js-ts/README.md

 # Notebook JS/TS

 An NPM multi-package project that holds an interactive coding environment for JavaScript (and Typescript), resembling Jupyter Notebook.
-Written in Typescript, using React.js and Redux on the client side, and Node.js and express on the server side.
+Written in Typescript, using React.js and Redux on the client-side, and Node.js and express on the server-side.
 The app allows the user to create code or text snippets, execute code and view the output in a preview window.
-Code transpiling+bundling is performed directly in the browser using Web Assembly, via ESBuild, and all changes are saved to a local file.
-Package management and deployment is handled with Lerna CLI.
+Code transpiling+bundling is performed directly in the browser using ESBuild, via Web Assembly, and all changes are saved to a local file.
+Package management and deployment are handled with Lerna CLI.

 ### [Download](https://www.npmjs.com/package/notebook-js-ts/) from the npm registry